dimajix/flowman/docs/spec/relation/hiveView.md

 * `mapping` **(optional)** *(string)* *(default: empty)*:
  Specifies the name of a mapping, which should be translated into SQL and stored in the Hive view.
 Cannot be used together with `sql`.

+## Output Modes
+A Hive view cannot be written to at all, therefore no output mode is supported.